 - One year of recent, related experience, or completion of a full, final clinical placement in a community health setting — or an equivalent combination of education, training, and experience

 - A valid BC Driver’s License and access to a personal vehicle for business-related purposes

 - Comprehensive knowledge of health care disciplines and their role in patient care

-- Working knowledge of local community resources and services
+- Broad knowledge of local health care settings and community resources

 - Able to communicate effectively, both orally and in writing, with patients and their families, colleagues, and community partners, both one-on-one and in groups

 - Demonstrated listening and information seeking skills that promote healthy communication and lead to a cooperative, multi-disciplinary approach to problem solving

 - Able to establish workload priorities and adjust to unexpected situations